This article was first published on 12 May 2020 and has been updated with additional reporting.

 Real-time communication is easy and accessible, so much so that it’s what modern workflows rely on.
 If your colleague needs something from you, he or she swings by your work desk for it.
 Even when it could have easily been done via a message.

 Asynchronous communication, however, prizes long-term productivity over convenience.
-It gives employees long periods to get stuff done.
-When we work from home, it eliminates disruptions like chatty colleagues or simply the noise from open-plan offices.
+It gives employees longer periods to get stuff done.
+When we work from home, it eliminates disruptions like chatty colleagues, the noise from open-plan offices or the pressure to step away from work to join colleagues for lunch.

 To apply this concept of asynchronous communication to your team, set expectations that it’s okay not to respond immediately to messages so your teammates can focus on their work unless it’s urgent and important.
 If you can communicate these requirements well, your team can ultimately benefit from having more time for deep work.